[Guest Post: Marcy Alstott is a managing director with On Tap Consulting and an operations and supply chain consultant with…

 The main reason that businesses shy away from dropshipping is the fact that it provides minimal control across the entire supply chain process, especially in regards to inventory management.

 This option is often chosen by sellers because it allows them to hand off fulfillment processes that can be complex, costly, and time consuming to handle by themselves.
 Sellers effectively lower their fixed costs and their costs become variable, typically structured by the 3PL as a cost per transaction (order).
+3PLs can provide a multitude of order fulfillment services that make processing your customer orders much easier to manage as well as helping you save time.
+They can reduce shipping costs for your online orders, while allowing you to offer options like two day shipping or even next day shipping.

 This can free up time for the sellers to innovate, improve existing products, and focus on more growth related operational tasks.